-The Blue Prairie Solar Project, developed by OneEnergy Renewables, started commercial operations late summer 2021, providing clean energy to the local grid as well as additional revenue to a local farm family.
+The Blue Prairie Solar Project, developed by OneEnergy Renewables, started commercial operations late summer 2021, providing electricity to the local grid as well as additional revenue to a local farm family.
 The family, who own and manage Full Belly Farm, lease a 17-acre plot of their property to OneEnergy for solar development.
 This additional income helps support what they do on the rest of their land: raising Scottish Highland cattle, Idaho Pasture pigs, Katahdin sheep, honeybees, and more.
 OneEnergy planted a seed mix under the solar panels that creates both nutritional pasture for their sheep and abundant flowering resources for their bees.
 Farmer Wade Christianson says, “We can’t wait to see our sheep grazing underneath!
 We’ve always been effective and efficient.
 With just solar arrays you still have the grass/field to take care of.
 When you add sheep it becomes 100% utilized, nothing wasted!”

 This project is a 2.5 MW solar photovoltaic project connected to the Jackson County electric grid.
 Located near Black River Falls, Wisconsin, it consists of a ground-mounted contiguous array of ~7,004 individual photovoltaic panels.
 Blue Prairie will displace prior contracted wholesale energy, which in this region of the Upper Midwest is majority coal-fired generation.
 Jackson Electric Cooperative will benefit from savings compared to its current wholesale electricity supply agreement, which will be directly passed through to its members in the community.

 Blue Prairie is one of the latest projects developed for Native’s New Renewables Portfolio.
 The Portfolio’s purpose is to enable Renewable Energy Credit (REC) buyers to play a causal role in actualizing new renewable energy projects.
 On behalf of Portfolio investors, Native has committed to a 10-year renewables purchase agreement with OneEnergy Renewables.
 Without this type of long-term REC purchasing agreement, this project would not be economically feasible.